bigpel66/NodeJS_Practice/inflearn/Node.js Book/node_sns_api_application/README.md

 4. The version of API is specified.
 If the old version is deprecated, the user would better use newer version of the API.

+5. If the provider of the resource and the user of the resource is different from each other, the CORS Error could be happend.
+This project has to consider the CORS Error.
+(Because the API that sybolize resource is provided by this server, and this server should provide the infomation to the registered domain.)
+Must not allow all the domain to use API from this server.
+Only registered domains are allowed to use the API from this server.
+(The middleware regarding the request header before the API Handler could solve it by using "cors" package)

 ## Demo

 <div style="display:flex" align="center">